Spending on AI tools and not sure any of it's working?

 Your numbers pulled together into a plain read of where things stand, without the manual spreadsheet wrangling.

-And sometimes the honest answer is that you don't need AI at all. a simple fix, a better template or one tidied-up process solves the problem for nothing.
-A good consultant says so.
+Sometimes the honest answer is that you don't need AI at all.
+A simple fix, a better template or one tidied-up process often sorts it at no cost.
+A good consultant will say so.

 Where it doesn't pay off (yet).